Frequently Asked Questions

 Where should I start?

 The best place to begin is the PADI Freediver Basic course, this sets you up with the foundation skills to accelerate your development.
-If you prefer, contact us about private lessons, we can certainly work with you to find the best way to progress your freediving.

 I enjoy casual freediving but I'm not interested in intense, competitive freediving.
 What can the PADI Freediver program offer me?